Canon G3 X vs Nikon D3400

 It is notable that the G3X has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G3 X and the Nikon D3400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.